 Going through the Motions

 A lot of people don’t realize how much work a divorce can be with all the required paperwork.
 Many people assume, “if I have an agreement, then I don’t need to worry about all of that.”
 Think again.
 The courts will still generally require the general disclosures from both parties before they sign off on a separation agreement.
 This of course includes the sworn financial statement.
-Afterall, how can a court assess if a deal is fair until they are aware of what each side has?
+After all, how can a court assess if a deal is fair until the judge knows what each side has?